wagerfield/nuxt-stack/docs/guide/rationale.md

 After developing a handful of Nuxt applications, you have probably found yourself referring back to previous projects to copy and paste stuff across.
 You've also probably installed and configured the same modules more than once.

-Hor example—how many times have you copied across ESLint, Prettier, Jest or Babel configs?
+How many times have you copied across ESLint, Prettier, Jest or Babel configs?
 What about ignore files for these tools?
 Globbing patterns to lint and test your code?
 Configuring Husky and Lint Staged to put these tools to work before you commit your code?

 How many times have you installed `@nuxtjs/axios`, `@nuxtjs/pwa` or `webfontloader`?